HastilyConceivedCreatures/safecat/noir-examples/verify_human_certificates_for_address/README.md

-# Noir Safecat Example: Poseidon hash of a long string
+# Noir Safecat Example: verify humanity based on proof of personhood for a blockchain address
-*(Adjusted for Safecat v0.0.3)*
+*(Adjusted for Safecat v0.0.4)*

 A test integration of Safecat with Noir.
 It demonstrates how to prove a claim in Noir based on signed certificates created with Safecat.

+The claim identifies a person based on their blockchain address.
+The certificates are create for blockchain address using the `/safecat attest birth-address` command.

 This is a whimsical example that serves as a proof of concept.
 It was created manually, but our end goal is to automate its creation with Safecat.